ronakupadhyaya/SQL/day2/normalize.md

 To design a normalized schema you have to know two things:

+1. Identify key entities in your application
-1. What entities
+1. Determine the relationship between those entities

-1. What relationships
+In our public comment board example.

 ## One-to-one relationships